Note: Yes, I use em-dashes when I write, and no, this is not AI. As always I only use “AI” for spellchecking.

 The stack is nothing too fancy; I picked technologies I had previous experience with and knew to be reliable.
 We use Quart with Blueprints and PostgreSQL.
 For asynchrony we use Nchan for SSE and Beanstalk for background jobs.
 For efficient image processing we rely on VIPS.

 For some time now, the main focus of Finegrain is running all our models on mobile devices directly.
-This means we had to port our inference code to run on iOS (for now) using Apple’s Neural Engine (ANE).
+This means we had to port our inference code to run on iOS (for now) using Apple’s Neural Engine (ANE) and/or the GPU.

 This involves, among other things, compiling and quantizing the model using Apple’s Core ML Tools.
 This is not a straightforward step; most models cannot be compiled out of the box and require architectural changes first.
 As for quantization, obtaining high average quantization ratios while retaining precision is a craft that would deserve its own blog post.

-Another notable thing I have implemented recently is the ability to swap the capabilities (skills) of the CoreML model.
+Another notable thing I have implemented is the ability to swap the capabilities (skills) of the CoreML model.
 Core ML has Multifunction Models, but in theory they are built by compiling each function and merging them once on a Mac.
 With the tooling I have designed, we can create new functions for a given backbone in pure PyTorch, and add / remove / swap functions in the model almost instantly on any machine including an iPhone.
-This makes it possible, for instance, to update a single function in an application without re-downloading the whole model.
+This makes it possible, for instance, to update a single function in an application without re-downloading the whole model and without waiting for device specialization.